 But that’s hardly a steadfast rule – women can certainly gather belly fat (most notably, during menopause.
 Chances are you’re familiar with that?)
 And there are plenty of men out there sporting big bums and thighs, too.

 You can exercise.
 You can diet.
 But there’s little to no guarantee the fat will come off from the specific body part that bugs you the most.
 Just because you don’t want it hanging around doesn’t mean it’s listening.
 Those trouble spots persist despite your best efforts.
+Therefore, it sometimes feels like your only option to get rid of this persistent fat is to get body contouring procedures in Manhattan, such as a tummy tuck or liposuction.
+Some people will think this is drastic, but that’s simply not the case.
+These sorts of procedures are becoming more and more commonly practiced.
+You might be wondering ‘how does liposuction work?’ and if so it’s best to do some research and find out before ruling it out.

 Studies back this up.
 Basically, the story is this: The fat that’s broken down to be used as fuel during exercise can come from anywhere in your body – not just where you wish for it to disappear, or for that matter, the part that you work the hardest.